 Missouri public transit provides mobility to individuals of all ages, incomes and circumstances throughout the state of Missouri.
-Missouri's public transit agencies provide over 29.8 million one-way passenger trips each year.
-MoDOT offers financial and technical assistance to 33 public transit providers and more than 200 specialized transportation providers.
-Some form of public transit or specialized transit is available in all of the 114 counties of Missouri and the City of St. Louis.
+Missouri's public transit agencies provide over 37.4 million one-way passenger trips each year.
+MoDOT offers financial and technical assistance to 31 public transit providers and 201 specialized transportation providers.
+Some form of public transit or specialized transit is available in all the 114 counties of Missouri and the City of St. Louis.